Force over Distance: Chapter 18

 “How can you equate us?”
 Young growled.
 “It wasn’t the same.”

-“True,” Rush sipped his double-distilled ethanol.
-“You didn’t apply the same kind of psychotic personal touch, and, certainly, you had reason to be angry, so congratulations there, but ultimately, for me, it was your attempt that was worse.”
+“True.”
+Rush sipped his double-distilled ethanol.
+“Y’didn’t apply the same kind of psychotic personal touch, and, certainly, y’had reason to be angry, so congratulations there, but ultimately, for me?
+It was your attempt that was worse.”

 “How could it possibly have been worse?”

-He’s soaking wet, on a table, in a lab, under lights bright enough to sterilize.
+He’s soaked, on a table, in a lab, under lights bright enough to sterilize.
 Whatever they’re doing, they want him to survive.
-The raw agony they’ve been pouring into his mind for hours now has been framed by the rational edge of their plan.
-It’s a relief as they crack his ribs, because, in that instant, they’re out of his mind.
-He has David to thank for this trade he’s forced them into, David, because—
+The raw agony they’ve poured into his mind for hours is framing itself with the structure of their plan.
+He’s almost got it now, he’s almost taken it from them.
+It forms in the mental clarity layered atop physical, visceral pain.
+It’s a relief as they crack his ribs, because they’re out of his mind.
+He has David to thank for this trade he’s forced them into, David, because without David—

 Rush shattered the memory.

-Young lurched forward in his seat, dropping his cup, his hands flying to his chest at the remembered sensation of his ribs splitting open.
-He tried to erase the memory of something cold and metallic being placed next to his heart.
+Young lurched forward in his seat, overturning his cup, his hands flying to his chest at the remembered sensation of his ribs splitting open, of something cold and metallic sliding into the space next to his heart.

 He felt like he might be sick.
 “God damn,” he breathed.

 “Well, how’d you suppose it got there?”
-Rush asked mildly
+Rush swept grain alcohol from the tabletop with the blade of his hand.

-“I—” Young shook his head.
+“I—” Young righted his cup.
 “You were conscious for that?”

 “Don’t worry about it,” Rush said.
 “No harm done.
 Other than the pain, which was considerable.
 And the psychological trauma.
 Also considerable.
 The abduction of Chloe.
 Her pain and her psychological trauma, which continue.
 To this day.”
-He paused, sipping his grain alcohol.
+He paused, sipping his drink.
 “Then, of course, there was the eventual mutiny of the civilians against your command.
+We can call that directly related, I suppose.
 The genetic transformation of a crew member.
 The—”

 “You’ve made your point,” Young growled.